 In case you do not want to declare an iterator class, the Oracle SQLJ implementation enables you to use a weakly typed iterator.
 Such iterators are known as result set iterators.
-To use a plain (nonscrollable) result set iterator, instantiate the sqlj.runtime.ResultSetIterator class.
+To use a plain, that is, nonscrollable result set iterator, instantiate the sqlj.runtime.ResultSetIterator class.
 To use a scrollable result set iterator, instantiate the sqlj.runtime.ScrollableResultSetIterator class.

-The drawback to using result set iterators, compared to strongly typed iterators, is that SQLJ cannot perform as much semantics-checking for your queries.
+The drawback to using result set iterators, compared to strongly typed iterators, is that SQLI cannot perform as much semantics-checking for your queries.

-See Also: "Scrollable Iterators" on page 7-30 and "Result Set Iterators" on page 7-29
+See Also: "Scrollable Iterators" on page 7-36 and "Result Set Iterators" on page 7-36